Mitigating the Performance Sacrifice in DP-Satisfied Federated Settings through Graph Contrastive Learning: Related Work

 \subsection{Graph Contrastive Learning}

 Graph contrastive learning (GCL) has emerged as a delicate tool for graph representation learning.
-DGI \cite{dgi} is one of the first research works that introduced the concept of contrastive learning \cite{cv-contra-1, cv-contra-2, cv-contra-3} into the graph learning domain, which adopts mutual information maximization as the learning objective to conduct contrastive learning between a graph and its corrupted instance.
-Then, other researchers borrow the same idea with different contrasting samples to conduct contrastive learning.
-For example, GCC \cite{gcc} selected different graph instances from different datasets to construct contrasting pairs, GraphCL proposed using graph augmentation methods to do so, MVGRL \cite{mvgrl}, and DSGC \cite{dsgc} turned to generate multiple views to serve as the contrasting pairs.
-The success of GCL can be revealed by its wide applications in real-world scenarios, including recommender systems \cite{hmg-cr, simplegcl, kgcl} and smart medical \cite{geomgcl, graphcdr, drug-drug, MoICLR}.
+DGI \cite{dgi}, one of the first research works to introduce the concept of contrastive learning \cite{cv-contra-1} into the graph learning domain, adopts mutual information maximization as the learning objective to conduct contrastive learning between a graph and a corrupted instance thereof.
+Subsequently, other researchers have borrowed the same idea with different contrasting samples to conduct contrastive learning.
+For example, GCC \cite{gcc} selects different graph instances from different datasets to construct contrasting pairs, GraphCL uses graph augmentation methods for this purpose, and MVGRL \cite{mvgrl} and DSGC \cite{dsgc} generate multiple views to serve as the contrasting pairs.
+The success of GCL can be seen from its broad scope of application in real-world scenarios, including recommender systems \cite{rl-rec} like \cite{hmg-cr, simplegcl} and smart medicine or health service \cite{geomgcl, fl-privacy-health}.